MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

 4. Mark the documents to include and the document formats to use.
     > [!NOTE]
-    > To send a document in e-mail, the document format must be Blank Paper.
-Also, at least one e-mail address, To, Cc, or Bcc, must be assigned to the customer using the Internet Information window or the Sales E-mail Detail Entry window.
+    > To send a document in email, the document format must be *Blank Paper*.
+Also, at least one email address, To, Cc, or Bcc, must be assigned to the customer using the **Internet Information** window or the **Sales E-mail Detail Entry** window.

 5. Select to print, send the document in e-mail, or both.

+    > [!NOTE]
+    > Starting with the October 2020 release of Dynamics GP, you can also choose to print all sales documents.
+For more information, see [Print All Sales Documents](../whats-new/print-all-sales-documents.md).

-6. To print packing slips or picking tickets, mark Packing Slips or Picking Tickets and select a document format.
+6. To print packing slips or picking tickets, mark **Packing Slips** or **Picking Tickets** and select a document format.
 Packing slips and picking tickets won’t be sent in e-mail.

 7. Mark whether to reprint or send previously printed or sent documents.
 You also can choose to include kit components, tax details, and dual currencies.

 8. If you’re printing packing slips or picking tickets, mark the options to include.
     > [!NOTE]
-    > If a tax detail doesn’t appear on a document, check the Tax Detail Maintenance window (Administration \>\> Setup \>\> Company \>\> Tax Details).
+    > If a tax detail doesn’t appear on a document, check the **Tax Detail Maintenance** window (Administration \>\> Setup \>\> Company \>\> Tax Details).
 The Print on Documents option should be marked.

 9. Choose Print.
 Depending on the destination options you selected, the document is printed, sent in e-mail, or both.